MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Software Design

 \subsection{Software Development Practices}

 The MiMiC framework is free and open-source software distributed under the GNU Lesser General Public License (LGPL) version 3.0 or later.
 The license was chosen to support the free and open-source software movement without imposing severe restrictions on the client programs since proprietary software is still common in the molecular simulation community.
 Thus, MCL may be used or integrated into essentially any software without being required to release its source code.
 The MiMiC source code is hosted on GitLab\cite{mimic-projects} with releases deposited on Zenodo\cite{olsen_2022_7304688, bolnykh_2023_7497400} using versioning according to the semantic versioning specification\cite{semver}.
-We strive to maintain a high code quality through code review and continuous integration testing that includes unit and integration tests.
+We strive to maintain high code quality through code review and continuous integration (CI) pipelines, including unit and integration tests.

 Community contributions are highly appreciated, whether through bug reporting, feature suggestions, or direct code contributions.
 To facilitate community engagement, we offer user support through a dedicated GitLab issue tracker (\url{https://gitlab.com/mimic-project/user-support}), apart from the project-specific GitLab issue trackers, and a discussion group hosted on Google Groups (\url{https://groups.google.com/g/mimic-project}).
 General information about MiMiC, including installation instructions and tutorials, is available on our website \url{https://mimic-project.org}.